 The kingmaker: AppSumo

 The biggest break for me was landing my first deal with AppSumo back in 2012.
 I wrote a blog post on this called $21,243 in 8 days: Why AppSumo is crushing it.
 This summarizes the AppSumo story.
 I’ve now done 4 deals with AppSumo, and each one has been larger than the previous.
-My latest one was Black Friday 2014.
-Hundreds of new students signed up in less than 24 hours.

 Roughly 35% of users have come from AppSumo.
 If you can get a deal going with these guys, you’re golden.
-You can apply to promote your product here.

 A few months later, the class was rolling, and the dean of HULT San Francisco gave me a call and asked if I wanted to teach an elective.
 Since I had offered to do a few guest lectures, it put me on their radar.
 This was super interesting, because it was a graduate level class, and I definitely didn’t go to grad school.